shensilv/ADphenotype/extract_AD_RAP.md

 ## 4 - Load cohort and select fields

 We want to load each instance of self-report data, ICD9/10 and GP codes.
 For entity 'participant', we load self-report and ICD9/10.
-These codes are in the file
+These codes are in the file [icdself_fieldnames.txt](icdself_fieldnames.txt).

 ## 5 - Extract fields into Spark dataframe and filter